colinyjchung/darkdragons/content/post/S2E04-vampyr-slayers.md

 **NEW**

 * So many plot hooks in just one little module: The Princess of Blood, the Giant Blood Spider, Lord Daemetrius, The Vampire Court, a planetary system, and Seleana the Vampire Slayer!
 And the manor itself!
 It's basically like a bigger version of Dr. Who's TARDIS!
 I can't wait for next session!
+* So, technically...
+Lane Weaver and Jahura Gaus level up at the end of this session.
+But becuase it's a "half-session" and they're still inside a module, I'm going to declare they don't level up unless they survive the Halls of the Blood King.

 **OLD**